Chances are, at some point in your piano teaching career, your studio will stall. The phone will stop ringing and the email will stop dinging.

 1) The Marketing Master: Focus on dominating Facebook Ads.
 It seems like a crazy mess to start with, but by committing 20 minutes a day to researching how to create and run Facebook Ads you’ll eventually get it.
 And then give it a try with a few bucks a day.

 2) In Constant Contact: Commit to sending one personalized email to every single one of your piano parents once a month.
 Make the email positive, caring, and educational.
+Here’s some tips on how to do so easily.

 3) Viral Video: Once a week, share a video of something awesome happening at your studio.
 To avoid many legal headaches the video wouldn’t have to involve students.
 Instead, it might be a video of you and your own child playing a piano game, a new piano practice incentive, a studio tour, a piano piece you composed, or a piano practice tip for parents.
 Videos get a lot of attention online and any video that says to your Facebook friends “Hey, remember I teach piano!” is bound to be beneficial.